kindnesskay/Todo/README.md

 ## Features

-The Todo app has the the folloeing features:
+The Todo app has the the following features:

 ### Task management

-The Todo app allows users to perform the following operations
+The Todo app allows users to perform the following operations:

 - Create new task
 - Read existing task